| You are here: Agriculture > Genfood and Food > Food from GMO > Detection methods

 basically require labelling of GMO products if they are distinguishable

+from conventional products by scientific methods.
 All GMOs that are used in food stuffs in the United Kingdom have

 to be approved by the ACNFP (Advisory Committee on Novel Foods